visgl/deck.gl/docs/api-reference/deck.md

 * `size`
   - `width` (Number) - the new width of the deck canvas, in client pixels
-  - `height` (Number) - the new width of the deck canvas, in client pixels
+  - `height` (Number) - the new height of the deck canvas, in client pixels

 ##### `onBeforeRender` (Function, optional)